 General Studies Undergraduate Student

 A General Studies student is required to submit an application each semester he/she wishes to enroll.
-You may apply by mail, fax, or in-person.
+You may apply by mail, fax, online, or in-person.
 To apply and register for nondegree, undergraduate courses, apply online or use the Nondegree Registration Application.

 Albany Graduate Student